This tiny village is just one hour from Toronto but is bursting with natural and artistic wonder.

 Elora Quick Facts & Links

-With nearly 8000 residents, this popular tourist destination is bursting charm.
+With nearly 8000 residents, this popular tourist destination is bursting with charm.

 The town was founded by William Gilkison on September 4th, 1832.